JBLanier/stratego_env/README.md

 The valid_actions_mask observation component is of the shape, (board_width x board_height x ways_to_move_a_peice).

-To maintain compatibility with existing RL libraries, our gym environment still accepts a 1D action space for env.step().
+To maintain compatibility with existing RL libraries, our environment still accepts a 1D action space for env.step().
 Even though the valid_actions_mask observation component is 3D, you will have to convert any chosen actions in 3D space to 1D space in order to input it to env.step().

 This concept can best be shown through this example as if we were to use a neural network policy to choose an action: